Tricopigmentation vs. Scalp Micropigmentation: What is the Difference?

 Because tricopigmentation is a temporary solution, regularly scheduled treatments are highly recommended.
 This can be complicated if the pigment doesn’t fade consistently across the person’s scalp.
 For individuals who are committed to concealing their hair loss, the number of treatments and money required for the tricopigmentation procedure can quickly add up, making scalp micropigmentation a much more cost-effective solution.
 The ink is still delivered to the scalp using needles, so regardless of the method you choose, the body will go through a healing process after each treatment.

-Hairline Ink is dedicated to delivering as much information to our clients as possible so that they can make the best decision for their hairline.
-Call us at (585) 376-1958 to schedule your appointment today!
+Our team of world-renowned experts at Hairline Ink is dedicated to delivering as much information to our clients as possible so that they can make the best decision for their unique situation.
+Call us at (585)-250-0835 to learn more or to schedule your free consultation today!